albar965/albar965.github.io/littlenavmap-faq.md

 *Little Navmap* will disable the simulator in the load scenery library dialog window if the files are missing or contain invalid paths.
 The first path found is used as the base path.

+**Delete the file and start X-Plane to rebuild it if Little Navmap cannot find your X-Plane installation.**

+In any case you can change the path manually in the *Little Navmap* dialog window from menu `Scenery Library` -> [Load Scenery Library](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/MENUS.html#load-scenery-library-load-scenery-library) to point to the base folder of the X-Plane installation.

 <!-- ================================================================================================ -->
 <!-- ================================================================================================ -->